-Masaryk University provided the background for organizing the admission process for applicants to study at Ukrainian universities.
-1.800 applicants took the tests at MU.
+In 2022, Masaryk University provided facilities for organizing the admission procedure for applicants to study at Ukrainian universities.
+1,800 applicants took the entrance tests at MU.

 Masaryk University in cooperation with the Ministry of Education, Youth and Sports launched scholarships programmes for Ukrainian students to complete their studies in the Czech Republic.
-If you have any questions, write at email@example.com, and always mention the MU faculty of your interest.
+For more information, please contact the office for studies or international office of your faculty.

 Masaryk University offers the opportunity to consult dissertations in progress to Ukrainian students who are currently unable to consult at home institutions.
 Those interested can contact firstname.lastname@example.org.
 You can use this e-mail address also for questions regarding the admission process to PHD studies at MU.